-The Smart Life Nishimagome Store displays less merchandise than a conventional store.
-It instead has spacious customer counters.
+Smart Life stores display less merchandise than conventional stores.
 Tablets now occupy more of the display shelves.
 The store format is based on the Company's new store concept, "providing services that customers need in a single package instead of simply selling products."